 There isn’t one best answer.

 Many of us reach a point in our careers or in the growth of our companies when we find ourselves in a position of having people to report to us.
 It’s a mark of some professional success.
-The question arises as to the kind of style we want to employ when engaging with your team.
+The question arises as to which types of leadership we want to employ when engaging with your team.
 It is a choice.

 It’s been my experience that there are three approaches to working with teams: boss, manager, and leader.
 While many people use these terms interchangeably, there are actually quite distinct differences between these three approaches.
 And those differences boil down to the kinds of working relationships you construct with your team.
 It’s up to you to decide which style might be most effective to get the best results.